You are here

 Faculty at Jefferson College are starting to formally assess courses that have multiple sections taught by multiple instructors.
 They are taking a look at the extent to which students across all sections of a course are achieving expected learning outcomes, and then using the information to improve the course so that student learning increases.
-Projects are underway for the following courses: CIS 133, MTH 134, ENG 101, and BIO 101.

 Assessing Learning with Student Response Systems

 Jefferson College uses Poll Everywhere as its preferred student response ("clicker") system.
 It can be integrated into PowerPoint presentations to enable realtime viewing of results.